goharbor/community/proposals/enhanced-default-processor.md

 The harbor-specific configuration follows the style of [OCI Pre-Defined Annotation Keys](https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys).
 There are two proposed keys in `manifest.config.annotations`:

 - **org.goharbor.artifact.skiplist** The list of skip keys.
 Harbor will ignore these keys in configuration.
+The value for this key should be type string separated by comma.
 - **org.goharbor.artifact.schema.version** The schema version.
+The value for this key should be type string

 There is one key in `manifest.layers[].annotations` which is used to support icons: